Aquarium Setup: Beginners Guide

 Keeping an aquarium can be a fun, educational and rewarding experience.
 Starting your first aquarium has never been easier than it is today.
-Use this beginners setup guide from our experts here at That Fish Place - That Pet Place, to get you started on a successful and fascinating adventure with your first aquarium.
+Use this beginners setup guide from our experts here at That Fish Place - That Pet Place to get you started on a successful and fascinating adventure with your first aquarium.

 Some things to consider once you have found some fish you like: How big will it get?
 What size aquarium will it need?
 What kind of water chemistry does it require?
 What other fish will it get along with?
 What does it eat?
 Once you have decided on the fish, you can choose the proper aquarium set up!
-The following principles are for any type of aquarium, freshwater or Marine.
+The following principles are for any type of aquarium, Freshwater or Marine.

-Once your aquarium has had 24 hrs to stabilize, you are ready to start adding fish.
+Once your aquarium has had 24 hours to stabilize, you are ready to start adding fish.
 It is recommended that you start your aquarium with extremely hardy "starter fish" that will help to biologically season and prepare your aquarium for whatever other fish you want.
 Your aquarium water must go through the nitrogen cycle in order for it to be safe for your fish.
 This cycle is a very stressful time for most fish because the water chemistry goes a less than ideal, as the aquarium matures and builds its biological filter.
 Some examples of typical "Starter" Fish: Freshwater- Danios, White Clouds, Tiger Barbs.
 Saltwater- Damsels, Chromis, live rock.

 Proper acclimation is very important when introducing new fish.
 Proper acclimation, reduces stress, increases survival rates, and makes for a much happier fish.
 Follow our detailed Acclimation Procedures, to provide a healthy introduction of your new fish.

 The Nitrogen Cycle is the process by which nitrifying bacteria colonize in your filter and gravel.
 This good bacteria takes food and fish waste and breaks it down, keeping your your water safe and clean.
-During this process, different types of bacterial are growing, that do specific jobs.
+During this process, different types of bacterial are growing that do specific jobs.
 Waste is first broken down into Ammonia, which is very toxic to fish, irritating their gill tissues and causing severe damage to other body tissues.
 Bacteria then start to grow that convert Ammonia down into Nitrite.
 Nitrite is still very toxic to fish.
 It destroys the hemoglobin in their blood, which carries their oxygen.
 Lastly, Bacteria breaks down Nitrite into Nitrate.
 Far less toxic than ammonia and nitrite, Nitrate is the end product of the nitrogen cycle in a closed aquarium.
-This chemical is only toxic at high levels, above 50 parts per million.
+This chemical is only toxic at high levels, above 50 parts per million for most tanks.
 To keep nitrate at a healthy level, you need do water changes on your new aquarium.
-A general guide is to remove 25% of the water in the aquarium per month, and replace with new clean water.
+A general guide is to remove 25% of the water in the aquarium once per month and replace with new clean water.
 Live plants also help keep nitrate under control, they use it as fertilizer.
 The whole cycle usually takes around 4-6 weeks, depending on how quickly your bacteria grow.
 There are also many Live Bacterial Supplements available to speed up the cycling process, and give your aquarium a little boost through the cycle.

 Make sure your fish are getting the proper nutrition by choosing food specially formulated for your type of fish.
-You can also supplement with frozen or freeze-dried food, for a complete and balance diet.
+You can also supplement with frozen or freeze-dried food for a complete and balance diet.
 Vitamin and mineral supplements are also available to help maintain a live planted aquarium or reef tank with coral.
 Chemical-specific filter media or water additives are available to solve high ammonia problems, cloudy water, or any other problems.